techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 > [!NOTE]
 > All information input for your organization and current service provider must match *exactly* with the current service provider's records.
+>
-> Some fields are optional, but some service provider's require the optional fields.
-This is dependent upon the current service provider.
+> Some fields are optional, but some service providers require the optional fields.
+>
+> This is dependent upon the current service provider.
 For example, PIN is required to port mobile numbers.

 1. **Organization details**, enter your organization's name.